 Her personal audiovisual work consists mostly of short essay documentaries.
 Among other things, she gave a haircut in front of the Brandenburger Tor while interviewing her customer about the meaning of actions in public spaces, narrated a fictional utopian past inspired by the ruins of a garden colony in Berlin, observed a group of bird watchers at a cemetery from the point of view of a disembodied presence, and investigated what fingernails can tell us about people.

 As a freelancer, Irene has directed, shot and edited several image films and videos for conferences and festivals on the topics of education, diversity, intersectional feminism and art, and combines her filmmaking practice with art and film facilitation giving workshops to kids, teens and adults.

-She is currently working on M(A)YWORDS.org, an online video-conversations series on Black Feminisms in Germany in cooperation with Chima Ugwouke, and in the pre-production stages of an autobiographical documentary about identity linked to a territory and an essay film about sexuality and relationsips.
+She is currently working on M(A)YWORDS.org, an online video-conversations series on Black Feminisms in Germany in cooperation with Chima Ugwouke, a poetic autobiographical video about identity linked to a territory, and an essay film about sexuality and relationships.